 Custom sizes available!
-Give us your dimensions and inquire for prices.
+Give us your dimensions and inquire for details.
 Available in clear or black finish.

 We developed this fertilizer especially for planting new bamboo.
 It's best utilized by incorporating into the surrounding topsoil.
 It is slow-release, 100% organic, and provides balanced nutrients for one growing season.

 Area is leveled and 6x brick footers are carefully placed at each corner and two in the middle.

 Landscape fabric is folded out along the bottom of the planter to hold the soil.